-In addition to the projects identified above, there are numerous strategic investigations by a range of State Government bodies and councils that are proposed, or currently underway, and not yet completed.
+In addition to the projects identified above, there are numerous strategic investigations by a range of State Government bodies and Councils that are proposed, or currently underway, and not yet completed.

-To avoid duplication and/or leverage existing effort, it is intended that, wherever possible, any stakeholder engagement that occurs as part of these activities will be also considered during the preparation of the regional plan.
+To avoid duplication and/or leverage existing effort, it is intended that, wherever possible, any stakeholder engagement that occurs as part of these activities will be also considered during the preparation of the relevant regional plan/s.